carlosaguilarmelchor/coreemu-docker-images/README.md

 ### coreemu-termnettools

 This image builds upon coreemu-termtools by adding networking tools:
-  * knot-host; for DNS
+  * knot-host for DNS;
   * iperf3 mtr-tiny net-tools iproute2 ifupdown inetutils-ping tcpdump for network testing/administration;
   * openssh-client ncat socat telnet wget curl ca-certificates to act as client/server for different protocols.

 ### coreemu-sniffer

-This image builds upon coreemu-termnettools by adding more advanced sniffing toosl:
+This image builds upon coreemu-termnettools by adding more advanced sniffing tools:
   * termshark (and tshark implicitly) for command-line/terminal usage of wireshark;
   * tcpflow as a simple tcp flow reconstruction utility.